Danielnara24/gemini-api-toolkit/README.md

 Import the utility functions into your own Python scripts:

 ### 1. Basic Text & Google Search
-Use `prompt_gemini` for standard interactions.
+Use `prompt_gemini` for standard interactions with 2.5 models.
 Set `google_search=True` to enable live web grounding.
-The script will automatically format the citations.

 ```python
 from gemini_utils import prompt_gemini